Skip to main content

 3. Phillips SM.
 A brief review of higher dietary protein diets in weight loss.
 Nutr Metab (Lond).
 2016.

 Medical Disclaimer: This resource provides educational context only.
 In the world of Precision Medicine, there is no "one size fits all."
 The right protocol must be matched to your unique lab work, physiology, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions